Home Office Lighting Guide

 Good lighting boosts your mood, enhances your energy levels and therefore improves productivity.
 Bad lighting will do the opposite, sapping your energy and even leading to headaches and eye strain.

-Layering light by using combination of different light fittings is the best solution.
-You can use desk lamps, ceiling lights, wall lights, spotlights, floor lamps and downlights, for example, all of which will serve a different purpose in your home office lighting plan.
+Layering modern light by using combination of different light fittings is the best solution.
+You can use desk lamps, ceiling lights, wall lights, spotlights, floor lamps and downlights, for example, all of which will serve a different purpose in your home office lighting plan. .
+Home lights often come in contemporary or traditional styles and this can be the same for the interior design of your office space depending on your preference.

 You need to balance the requirements of having sufficient light to work at the computer without glare, but strong enough light to read documents or do paperwork at your desk.
 Spotlights that can be positioned at different angles, downlights with a tilt function or track lights are all good examples of ceiling lights that are ideally suited to a home office.
 Adjustable lights like this can be angled to where they are needed most and you can change their position throughout the day depending on the ambient lighting in the room and the task that you are performing at the time.
 You can also use fittings with a dimmer to control light levels.